drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ## Overview

-In this lab, you create Spanner Instances and databases using the Google Cloud Console.
+In this lab, you create Spanner instances and databases using the Google Cloud Console.

 ## Objectives